idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - Automatic propagation of translations
 - Unlimited number of translation memories (TMX format)
 - Unlimited number of glossaries (CSV and TBX format) with recognition of inflected forms
-- Looking up terms in the project, in reference translation memories, in glossaries and in reference documents
+- Looking up terms in the project, in reference translation memories, glossaries, and reference documents
 - Projects with an unlimited number of folders and files, in all accepted formats
 - Team projects with an unlimited number of translators (in SVN and GIT repositories)
 - Right to left and bidirectional writing management